iganna/bernmix/README.md

 ## Requirements

 To run BernMix methods you need Python 3.4 or later.
-A list of required Python packages that the BernMix depend on, are in `requirements.txt`.
+A list of required Python packages that the BernMix depends on, are in `requirements.txt`.
-The BernMix also required the [FFTW3](http://www.fftw.org/download.html) library (a C library for computing the discrete Fourier transform).
+The BernMix also required the [FFTW3](http://www.fftw.org/download.html) library (a C library for computing the discrete Fourier transform) and Cython.

 ## Installation

 To install the BernMix package, run the following commands:
 ```